Master in e-Governance: Career Path

 Course Outlines

-• E-government strategy and policy: This course covers the development and implementation of e-government policies and strategies at the national, state, and local levels.
+• E-government strategy and policy: This course covers developing and implementing e-government policies and strategies at the national, state, and local levels.
 It may also cover issues such as digital inclusion and citizen engagement.

 • Information technology and governance: This course explores the use of information technology in government operations and decision-making.
-Topics may include data management, digital service delivery, and the use of analytics in public sector management.
+Topics may include data management, digital service delivery, and analytics in public sector management.

-• Digital transformation in the public sector: This course examines the challenges and opportunities of digital transformation in the public sector, including the use of digital technologies to improve government services, operations, and citizen engagement.
+• Digital transformation in the public sector: This course examines the challenges and opportunities of digital transformation in the public sector, including using digital technologies to improve government services, operations, and citizen engagement.

 • Public administration and governance: This course covers the principles and practices of public administration and governance, including the roles and responsibilities of public officials, budgeting and financial management, and public policy analysis.